breinero-zz/Platypus/README.md

 A JSON object describing the allowed values of a named field.

 * name - of type String, the name of the field
-* required - of type Boolean, indicates this field is required
 * values: of type Array, A set of Type Descriptors which define the allow values of this field.

 ####Example
 ```
 {
 	name: "user",
-    required: true,
     values: [
-    	{ type: "int", min: "$minInteger", max: "$maxValue" }
+    	{ type: "int", min: "$minInteger", max: "$maxValue", probability; 1.0 }
     ]
 }
 ```

 ###Type Descriptor
 Describes a interval of allowed values.
-A polymorphic object, the interval definition specifc to data type being described.
+A polymorphic object, the interval definition specific to data type being described.

 ####types
 * array